Research Fellows Program

 You will engage with regulatory subject matter experts for guidance on your research.

 We will provide a stipend and access to available NAIC data and experts who steward it.

 We will share your research report with the CIPR audience of regulators, academics, and thought leaders and encourage you to submit for publication.

 Jingshu Luo, Ph.D., is a 2021 National Association of Insurance Commissioners Research Fellow.
-She is also the McNeil Assistant Professor in Risk Management and Insurance at Madden School of Business of Le Moyne College.
+Dr. Luo is assistant professor of finance at University of Mississippi's Business School.
 Her research interests include corporate risk management, insurance economics, and public policy while her teaching interests include risk management, insurance, and corporate finance.
 She earned a Ph.D. degree in Risk Management and Insurance from Temple University, a Master’s degree in Economics from Rutgers University-Newark, and a Bachelor’s degree in Insurance and Accounting from Southwestern University of Finance and Economics (China).

-Dr. Jamie Parson is an Assistant Professor in the Department of Finance, Banking, and Insurance and Interim Chief Diversity Officer at Appalachian State University.
+Dr. Jamie Parson is Chief Diversity Officer at Appalachian State University and an associate professor in the Department of Finance, Banking, and Insurance.
 She teaches undergraduate courses in business law and personal insurance.
 In addition, she leads the Walker College of Business’ Inclusive ExcellenceTeam and the Risk Management & Insurance diversity initiatives.
 Her research interests primarily concentrate in the area of insurance regulation including extensive involvement with the passing of the North Carolina Foster Care Family Act (July 2015).
 She holds a Bachelor of Science Degree in Sociology-Anthropology from Nebraska Wesleyan University and a Juris Doctor from the University of Nebraska College of Law in Lincoln, Nebraska.